essielau/Cell2Cell/README.md

   How can one be sure that the actions recommended based on the predictive model will work?

-The Cell2Cell Churn Modeling.pdf is the final deliverable (slides for presentation).
+The Cell2Cell Churn Modeling-2.pdf is the final deliverable (slides for presentation).